Affiliate links on Android Authority may earn us a commission. Learn more.

 If you want to future-proof your employability

-There are plenty of ways to learn Android development (the course over at DGiT academy being one highly recommended avenue).
+There are plenty of ways to learn Android development.
 Once you’ve acquired the skills necessary to become an Android developer, how do you find work?

 Where are the best places to look?
 How do you advertise yourself?
 What kind of work is available?